MafiaHub/OpenMF-Archived/docs/development-windows.md

 2. Navigate to our newly designated folder and create a build directory inside of it.
 3. Use CMake to generate projects.
 4. Open the solution inside Visual Studio and compile the project.

+OR

+You can also download our pre-compiled binaries for Bullet3, built using VS 2017 Win64.

+1. Download our pre-compiled binaries from [dropbox link](https://www.dropbox.com/s/b4m39h93j5cgku1/omf_bullet3_vs2017_win64.zip?dl=0)
+2. Extract it to a directory accessible by our build system (e.g. `W:\bullet3\build`.)

 ### SDL2